Ku-ring-gai Chase

 The area is a renowned recreational and tourist destination, attracting over 2 million visitors annually to its national park for bushwalking, boating, kayaking, and Aboriginal heritage site discovery.
 Waterfront villages including Cottage Point, Lovett Bay, Great Mackerel Beach, and Bobbin Head are accessible by boat or via winding bush roads.
 There are no conventional suburban amenities — the nearest shopping and services are in Terrey Hills, Church Point, and Hornsby.
 Ku-ring-gai Chase appeals to bushland enthusiasts, boaties, and those lucky enough to secure one of the sought-after waterfront retreats.

-Ku-ring-gai Chase falls under postcode 2084 and is governed by the local council Council (LGA).
+Ku-ring-gai Chase falls under postcode 2084 and is governed by the Northern Beaches Council (Local Government Area).

 📍 Location